Pearson (TV series)

 Pearson is an American political drama television series created by Aaron Korsh and Daniel Arkin that premiered on USA Network.
 It is a spin-off of the show Suits and stars Gina Torres, who reprises her role of Jessica Pearson.
 It premiered on July 17, 2019.
 In October 2019, the series was canceled after one season.
+The series began streaming exclusively on Peacock on August 31, 2023.

 Premise

-Pearson follows "powerhouse lawyer Jessica Pearson, as she enters the dirty world of Chicago politics."
+Pearson follows "powerhouse lawyer" Jessica Pearson, as she enters the dirty world of Chicago politics.